-Saati Textil PV is a red photopolymer emulsion designed for textile printers using plastisol and post exposed water-based inks.
-It can also be used with water-based ink systems, however post exposing is required.
+Saati Textil PV is a red photopolymer emulsion designed for textile printers using plastisol inks.
+It can also be used with water-based ink systems, however post exposing your screen is required.

 It is 42% solids and presensitized so that pre-mixing sensitizer is not required.
 PV is a fast exposing emulsion so care should be taken during handling to avoid exposure to daylight, quartz/halogen lamps, cool white fluorescent lamps, or discharge lamps.